 Meanwhile two Ballinamuck stalwarts Jimmy McWade and Mick O’Toole made their presence felt on the County Junior team of 1924.

-The Senior Championship title came to Drumlish in 1932 and again in 1937 – the year of Longford’s All-Ireland Junior Championship success.
+The Senior Championship title came to Drumlish in 1932 beating Granard 1-6 to 1-5 where a young Jim Hannify announced his arrival on the football scene with a dramatic late winning goal, and again in 1937 against Killashee – the year of Longford’s All-Ireland Junior Championship success.
 In that same year there were three players from Drumlish on the Longford Senior team contesting the Division II Final of the National League against Donegal.
 They were:- Paddy Loughrey, Tom Murphy and Joe McNally, and all three showed the hard-working approach and the fighting spirit for which Drumlish was noted.
 The 1937 County final was described as a splendid exhibition of good clean football all the way.
-In the Drumlish victory over Kilashee on the score of 3-6 to 1-4, Paddy Loughrey and Tom Murphy shone in defence, Jim Hannify and Joe McNally were an effective midfield, and the forwards, while adequate, did not avail of numerous chances they were given.
+In the Drumlish victory over Killashee on the score of 3-6 to 1-4, Paddy Loughrey and Tom Murphy shone in defence, Jim Hannify and Joe McNally were an effective midfield, and the forwards, while adequate, did not avail of numerous chances they were given.
 The following year Drumlish became the first ever winners of the Leader Cup and in 1939 the club made history by reaching both the Junior and Senior County Championship Finals.
 They were awarded the County Senior Championship title for that year as a result of an appeal to the Leinster Council.
+In 1934 the club won the prestigious Fr.
+Lynch Cup for the second year in succession and the third time in total (the first being in 1927) and we got the honour of keeping the cup permanently.
+The club has had the honour of keeping three cups permanently - The Fr A Lynch Cup, the old senior league cup and the Feis Cup

-The sixties brought some successes at under-age level, but there seemed to be a gradual decline at Senior Level until 1970 when the club went from Junior to Intermediate status.
-The 1960s saw Longford come to the fore nationally, with a National League title in 1966 and Leinster title in 1968.
-Jimmy Hannify was one of the stars during this golden period and, like his father, made many appearances for Leinster in the Railway Cup.
-It was in 1969 that the club was renamed Fr.
-Manning Gaels, after the late great Fr.
-Seán.
-Similar to many other rural parishes, emigration had taken its toll.
-However the club returned to the winning trail again within a few years, winning the Intermediate Championship in 1973 (amalgamated with Mullinalaghta) and by ourselves in 1974.
+Emigration had taken its toll and the club elected to drop down to Intermediate in 1969.
+However, the club returned to the winning trail again within a few years, winning the Intermediate Championship in 1973 (amalgamated with Mullinalaghta) and by ourselves in 1974.
 The 1980’s will be remembered in the club as the decade that could have been.
 In 1984, Monaduff was officially opened and became the new home of football in the parish after moving away from McKeon’s Field.
 However, despite winning two U21 championships in 1981 and 1983 and back to back Leader Cups in 1986 and 1987 the ultimate prize of the Seán Connolly Cup eluded the Gaels.
 The Leader Cup final for 1986 was played in March when the Gaels defeated Longford Slashers 0-7 to 0-5.
 The Leader Cup was retained in August, against the same opposition on a scoreline of 2-9 to 0-10.
 The Gaels came closest in 1986 when they were defeated by a solitary point against Ardagh after a replayed semi-final.
 It was not a lack of talent or effort on the club’s behalf that was responsible for this however.
 The loss of so many top quality players to emigration meant that it was always going to be a struggle to win that first senior championship since 1955.

 The Glory Years